nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 `NOTE:`Lessons that are added into timetable with existing lessons/events will override the slot

-If all lesson types have been successfully added, terminal will print out
+If all lesson types have been successfully added, program will print out
 ```shell
 Lessons for all modules have been successfully added
 ```